ResearchObject/ro-crate/docs/1.2-DRAFT/appendix/jsonld.md

 **Note**: entities above have been shortened for brevity, see the individual sections for [data entities](../data-entities.md) and [contextual entities](../contextual-entities.md).

 The order of the `@graph` array is not significant.
-Above we see that the RO-Crate JSON-LD graph contains the _RO-Crate Metadata File Descriptor_, the _Root Data Entity_, any _Data Entities_ and any _Contextual Entities_.
+Above we see that the RO-Crate JSON-LD graph contains the _RO-Crate Metadata Descriptor_, the _Root Data Entity_, any _Data Entities_ and any _Contextual Entities_.